-- Be person-centered and based upon individualized goals; - Delineate the frequency of baseline behaviors and the treatment development plan to address the behaviors; - Identify long-term, intermediate, and short-term goals and objectives that are behaviorally defined; - Identify the criteria that will be used to measure achievement of behavior objectives; - Clearly identify the schedule of services planned and the individual providers responsible for delivering the services; - Include care coordination, involving the parent(s) or caregiver(s), school, state disability programs, and others as applicable; - Include parent/caregiver training, support, education, and participation; - Identify objectives that are specific, measureable, based upon clinical observations of the outcome measurement assessment, and tailored to the recipient; and - Ensure that interventions are consistent with ABA techniques.
+- 1. Be person-centered and based upon individualized goals; - 2.
+Delineate the frequency of baseline behaviors and the treatment development plan to address the behaviors: - 3.
+Identify long-term, intermediate, and short-term goals and objectives that are behaviorally defined; - 4.
+Identify the criteria that will be used to measure achievement of behavior objectives; - 5.
+Clearly identify the schedule of services planned and the individual providers responsible for delivering the services; - 6.
+Include care coordination, involving the parent(s) or caregiver(s), school, state disability programs, and others as applicable; - 7.
+Include parent/caregiver training, support, education, and participation; - 8.
+Identify objectives that are specific, measureable, based upon clinical observations of the outcome measurement assessment, and tailored to the beneficiary; and - 9.
+Ensure that interventions are consistent with ABA techniques.